comp426-2022-fall/a99-team06/README.md

 This is an example of zach's gift wish list for the holidays.
 His username is 'zach', his password is '123' and he wants 5 items right now.

 #8.
-Fuller detail of endpoints is in the /docs/ folder.
+Fuller detail of endpoints is in the /docs/endpoints.md file.

 #9.
 Several users can be created with their own usernames and passwords and gift wish lifts.
 If the username/password combination doesn't match, a request won't be able to see that user's gift wish list.

+#10.
 Users are encouraged to play around with what gifts they want and think creatively.